hyurl/alar-ejs-loader/README.md

 view.setLoader(new EjsLoader());

 // assume there is hello.ejs file in views
-// every ejs module instance has a render method and accepts an argument as data
+// every ejs module instance (EjsLoader.View) has a render method and accepts an
-// parsed to the template.
-view.hello.instance().render({ /* data */ });
+// argument as data parsed to the template. view.hello.instance().render({ /* data */ });
 ```